-All students taking Education courses are required to have obtained Criminal History Record (Act 34) and Child Abuse (Act 151) clearances and a tuberculosis test prior to the start of class.
+All students taking Education courses are required to obtain Criminal History Record (Act 34) and Child Abuse (Act 151) clearances along with a tuberculosis test prior to the start of class.
 These clearances must be renewed each year.
-Students will also have to obtain a one-time FBI clearance.
-Visit your local police station for more information.
-The FBI clearance will be good for your entire four or more years of study.
+Students must also obtain a one-time FBI clearance.
+(See www.pa.cogentid.com for more information).
+The FBI clearance is good for the entire four or more years of study.